mattias-ek/mtools/README.md

-# mtools
+# MTools
-A VBA plugin for Excel to make plots and import files
+A VBA plugin for Excel to make plots and import files.

 ## Usage
 You can install the MTools either as a plugin which will be avaliable for all your excel files or you can use *MTools.xlsm* as a template where the ribbon only appears for that file.
 In the latter case ensure that you have macros enabled.